Baby massage is wonderful for bonding with your child and it is also great for tummy pain and constipation.

 You can start massaging your baby more or less from day one.
-And to prevent or mitigate tendency to colic, you should definitely start when your baby is around 1 month old.
+To prevent or mitigate a tendency to colic, you should definitely start when your baby is around 1 month old.

 However, if you didn’t, it is never too late, although it is kind of hard to massage a baby that crawls away…

 If you want to try massaging your newborn, experiment with just dressing off the body parts you are massaging, to prevent your infant from protesting too much.
 This may seem like strange first baby massage tips, but many newborn babies seem to hate being naked!